youtube/cobalt/cobalt/content/fonts/README.md

 *  'standard' -- The default package.
-It includes all sans-serif, serif, and FCC fonts, non-CJK fallback fonts in both 'normal' and 'bold' weights, 'normal' weight CJK ('bold' weight CJK is synthesized from it), and historic script fonts.
-This package is ~31.4MB.
+It includes all sans-serif, serif, and FCC fonts, non-CJK fallback fonts in both 'normal' and 'bold' weights, 'normal' weight CJK ('bold' weight CJK is synthesized from it), historic script fonts, and color emojis.
+This package is ~38.3MB.

                  Package category values:
                   'package_named_sans_serif': 4,